Jeffrey Wilson

 BGP Operations & Incident Response

-Diagnosed campus-wide CDN loss as an inbound traffic-steering prefix leak overnight, obtained external corroboration from a Google network engineer before 8am, and restored service via peer shutdown within minutes.
+Diagnosed campus-wide CDN loss as an inbound traffic-steering prefix leak overnight, sent a cold email to a Google network engineer at 8:40am day 2, and had confirmation in hand before the war room reconvened: restored service via peer shutdown within minutes.
 Followed with RPKI/ROA registration and a permanent BGP advertisement redesign that eliminates the leak vector class.
 Multihomed ISP policy, RTBH, uRPF, and carrier WAN boundary design across a 20-year arc.

 Read the full story →